 The case of Manchester Building Society v Grant Thornton UK LLP UKSC 20 has changed the legal approach towards professional negligence claims.
 Upon hearing the case, the Supreme Court followed on from the principle set out in South Australia Asset Management Corporation v York Montague Ltd UKHL 10 (known as the SAAMCO case).

-Manchester Building Society v Grant Thornton UK LLP UKSC 20 involved negligent advice that was given to a building society (Manchester Building Society) by an accountancy firm (Grant Thornton).
-In 2006, the accountancy firm advised the building society that it could apply an accounting treatment known as “hedge accounting” to reduce the volatile risk of entering into long-term interest rate swaps on its accounts, regulatory capital and assets.
-Thus, the building society entered into numerous fixed rate mortgages hedged against long-term swaps as a result of obtaining and relying on this professional advice.
+Manchester Building Society v Grant Thornton UK LLP UKSC 20 involved negligent advice that was given to Manchester Building Society by the accountancy firm Grant Thornton who were its auditor.
+In 2006, the accountancy firm advised the building society that it could apply an accounting treatment known as “hedge accounting” to reduce the volatility of the mark to market contingent liability risk of long-term interest rate swaps on its accounts, regulatory capital and assets.
+Thereafter, the building society entered into numerous fixed rate mortgages hedged against long-term swaps under which it paid a fixed rate but received a variable rate; relying on this professional advice.

 The Negligent Advice

-In 2013, the accountancy firm realised that the professional advice provided to the building society had been incorrect, as hedge accounting could not be applied due to the financial crash of 2007-2008.
-This forced the building society to close out the swaps and resulted in a loss of £32.5 million.
+The professional advice provided to the building society had been defective as noted when interest rates went negative following the financial crash of 2007-2008.
+This forced the building society to close out the swaps and resulted in break costs loss of £32.5 million.
 The negligent advice also led to the misstatement of the building society’s accounts as well as a false representation of its regulatory capital and assets due to the use of the recommended hedge accounting method.
 Thus, the accountancy firm negligently failed to recognise that there was no hedging relationship between the swaps and the lifetime mortgages that the building society hedged.

 The Supreme Court’s approach in relation to this case was based on assessing the scope and purpose of the defendant’s duty as well as the extent of liability of professional advisers.
 Thus, the judges found that the purpose for which the accountancy firm gave its advice about the use of hedge accounting was to confirm that this method could be used to counter the volatile risk created by interest swap transactions and its consequences for the building society’s regulatory capital and assets.